Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 • raw eggs;

-• canned food (the most common reason is a violation of the integrity of the package);
+• canned food (the most common reason is a violation of the integrity of the packaging);

 • poisonous mushrooms.

-Therefore, the choice of products and the cleanliness of dishes must be treated with utmost care.
-You can not eat food that has expired - this applies to packaged and home-cooked dishes.
-The quality of products can often be determined by their appearance and smell, as well as their texture.
+Therefore, the choice of products and the cleanliness of dishes must be treated with extreme care.
+You should not eat food that has expired - this applies to packaged and home-cooked foods.
+The quality of products can often be determined by appearance and smell, as well as consistency.

-A spoiled product is looser, has an unpleasant odor and is pale in color, and there may be mucus or mold on the surface.
-When it comes to liquid food, air bubbles and a sour taste are a characteristic feature.
+A spoiled product is more friable, has an unpleasant odor and a pale color; there may be mucus or mold on the surface.
+When it comes to liquid food, a characteristic sign is air bubbles and a sour taste.

-Be especially careful when eating canned meat and fish.
+Particular care should be taken when consuming canned meat and fish.
 Poisoning with them can cause botulism, a severe intoxication that often leads to death.

 Symptoms and signs of poisoning

-The first signs of food poisoning appear in the period from half an hour to 12 hours after eating spoiled foods.
-The timing of the onset of symptoms depends on the degree of contamination with pathogens, as well as the amount of food eaten.
+The first signs of food poisoning appear between half an hour and 12 hours after eating spoiled foods.
+The timing of the onset of symptoms depends on the degree of contamination with pathogenic microorganisms, as well as the amount of food eaten.

-The simultaneous use of carbohydrate and sour-milk foods accelerates the manifestation of symptoms, since these foods are a breeding ground for bacteria.
+The simultaneous consumption of carbohydrate and fermented milk foods accelerates the manifestation of symptoms, since these foods are a breeding ground for bacteria.

-The activity of microorganisms and their metabolic products cause irritation of the mucous membrane of the stomach and intestines.
-Toxins that enter the blood cause general intoxication of the body.
+The activity of microorganisms and their metabolic products cause irritation of the gastric and intestinal mucosa.
+Toxins entering the blood cause general intoxication of the body.

-As soon as the body itself recognizes the poisoning, it tries by all means to get rid of the poisoned food.
-Therefore, there are:
+As soon as the body itself recognizes poisoning, it tries with all its might to get rid of the poisoned food.
+Therefore, there arise:

 1. Nausea and vomiting, the purpose of which is to clear the stomach of poisoned food.
-Mild poisoning often proceeds without vomiting, limited to minor indigestion.
+Mild poisoning often occurs without vomiting and is limited to minor digestive upset.

-2. Diarrhea - develops if spoiled foods have managed to get into the intestines.
+2. Diarrhea - develops if spoiled foods manage to get into the intestines.

-3. Abdominal pain - sharp, cramping.
-There is often temporary relief after vomiting or stool.
+3. Abdominal pain - acute, cramping.
+Vomiting or stool often provides temporary relief.

 5. Headache.